JuliaGeodynamics/LaMEM.jl/README.md

 ### 4. Dependencies
 We rely on the following packages:
-- PythonCall - installs a local python version and the VTK toolbox, used to read the outout files
+- PythonCall - installs a local python version and the VTK toolbox, used to read the output files
-- GeophysicalModelGenerator - Data structure in which we store the info of a LaMEM timestep
+- [GeophysicalModelGenerator](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl) - Data structure in which we store the info of a LaMEM timestep.
+The package can also be used to generate setups for LaMEM.